Daethyra/daethyra/README.md

 </p>

 ## A bit about me...
-- 🏳️‍⚧️ Pronouns: they/them
+- 🏳️‍⚧️ Pronouns: she/her
 - 🔭 I’m currently working on *trans*itioning from cybersecurity and into software development.
-- 🌱 I’m currently building _FreeStream_, a Streamlit Multi-Page Application with the intention to provide unfettered access to state of the art prompt engineering techniques without any technical knowledge required, plus your choice of chat model!
+- 🌱 I’m currently building _FreeStream_, a Streamlit Multi-Page App with various Chatbots for many use-cases.
-- 👯 I’m looking to collaborate on open-source projects that make peoples' lives better.
+- 👯 I love collaborating on open-source projects with a vision to make peoples' lives better.
 - 🤔 More specifically, **I want to build cool stuff for others that automates the mundane.**
 - 💬 Ask me about my favorite video game, or which games I'm playing recently.
 - ⚡ Fun fact: I love Star Wars!
 Guess my favorite trilogy.